log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

 Copies EBS volumes from within AWS by pushing them to an AWS S3 bucket.
-The S3 bucket is then copied to a Google Cloud Storage bucket, from which a GCP Disk Image and fnially a GCP Persistent Disk are created.
+The S3 bucket is then copied to a Google Cloud Storage bucket, from which a GCP Disk Image and finally a GCP Persistent Disk are created.
 This operation happens in the cloud and doesn't touch the local workstation on which the recipe is run.

 **CLI parameters:**